MacLeod-D/ESp32-Fast-external-IRQs/README.md

 This method of polling in a very fast superloop is not only for pulses.
 You may use it as:
 - A superfast Watchdog timer
-- A smart pule creator
+- A smart pulse creator
-For instance an RTOS-task has to produce 6.8 us pulses very often, but you don't want to use a blocking delay.
+If for instance an RTOS-task has to produce 6.8 us pulses very often, but you don't want to use a blocking delay.
 Now you can start a pulse like (RTOS-task):
 ```
         portDISABLE_INTERRUPTS();